sao16b/4n6/_posts/2023-07-02-BelkaCTF_#3_Meet_the_Boss_Writeup.md

 **Problem**: We have the computer of a drug lord to comb through.
 We need to find evidence to lock him up for good this time.

-### 1. Username (Baby - 166 points) - What is the username on the imaged laptop?
+### 1. Username (Baby - 166 points)

+**Prompt**: What is the username on the imaged laptop?

 Linux again?
 Debian this time.
 It's still the same process as the last writeup.
 I load the image into Autopsy and navigate to the `/home`{: .filepath} directory.
 Just one user this time: **vt**.

-### 2. Forums (Warmup - 213 points) - Which specific forums did the Boss have accounts on?
+### 2. Forums (Warmup - 213 points)

+**Prompt**: Which specific forums did the Boss have accounts on?

-Autopsy loads any web searches it can find in Data Artifacts -> Web History.
+Autopsy loads any web searches it can find in `Data Artifacts -> Web History`{: .filepath}.
 Looking at the entries, it seems Boss might have moved to the Brave browser, with searches such as "privacy browser" and visits to <https://brave.com>.
 Maybe there'll be some more history to look through if I go looking for files associated with Brave.

 I navigate to `/home/vt/.config`{: .filepath} and find a folder called `BraveSoftware`{: .filepath}.
 I poke around a bit until I end up in `/home/vt/.config/BraveSoftware/Brave-Browser/Default`{: .filepath}.
 Here there's a file called `Login Data`{: .filepath} which seems to be a database.
-In this file there's a table called logins.
+In this file there's a table called `logins`{: .filepath}.
 Here we see sites Boss has logged into.
 Two forums are listed, associated with domains **grasscity.com** and **thctalk.com**.

 ![Brave Logins](/assets/img/2023-07-02/2_1.png)

-### 3. Delivery (Warmup - 242 points) - What was the location where the boss had ordered a delivery to on October 19, 2020?
+### 3. Delivery (Warmup - 242 points)

+**Prompt**: What was the location where the boss had ordered a delivery to on October 19, 2020?

 I look around a little more in the `Default`{: .filepath} folder and come across a `Web Data`{: .filepath} file, which also seems to be a database.
-There's a table called autofill, and when I view the records, I see an entry for an address: **9111 W McKinley St, Tolleson, AZ 85353**.
+There's a table called `autofill`{: .filepath}, and when I view the records, I see an entry for an address: **9111 W McKinley St, Tolleson, AZ 85353**.
 There's a timestamp for the last time it was used.

 ![Brave Web Data](/assets/img/2023-07-02/3_1.png)

 I plug it into <https://www.epochconverter.com/> and confirm the address was last used on October 19, 2020.

-### 4. Product (Hard - 457 points) - What equipment has the boss ordered?
+### 4. Product (Hard - 457 points)

+**Prompt**: What equipment has the boss ordered?

 This one sucked.
 I looked all over the `Brave-Browser/Default`{: .filepath} folder, checking every subdirectory and every file in every subdirectory.
 The only thing I found even a little related was a folder called `databases`{: .filepath} that contained three folders: `https_singin.ebay.com_0`{: .filepath}, `https_signup.ebay.com_0`{: .filepath}, and `https_www.ebay.com_0`{: .filepath}, with timestamps corresponding to October 19, 2020.